-๐Ÿ‡ง๐Ÿ‡ฏ Benin visa for Japan citizens
+๐Ÿ‡ง๐Ÿ‡ฏ Benin visa for Japanese citizens

 Japan passport holders must apply for a visa at a Benin consulate or embassy before travelling.
 Expect documents, an appointment, and lead time measured in weeks.